- Visiting Chesapeake?

 - If the City of Chesapeake has questions about your request, please cooperate with staff's efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but the City of Chesapeake may need to discuss your request with you to ensure that the City of Chesapeake understands what records you are seeking.

 To request records from the City of Chesapeake, you may direct your request to the City's Freedom of Information Act Officer, Monica Wilburn.
-She can be reached by phone at 757-382-6586, by fax at 757-382-8749, by mail at the Office of the City Attorney, 306 Cedar Road, Chesapeake, Virginia 23322, and by email at FOIA@cityofchesapeake.net.
+She can be reached by phone at 757-382-6166, by fax at 757-382-6507, by mail at the Office of the City Manager, 306 Cedar Road, Chesapeake, Virginia 23322, and by email at FOIA@cityofchesapeake.net.
 You may also contact her with questions you have concerning requesting records from the City of Chesapeake.

 Constitutional Officers in the City of Chesapeake have designated the following Freedom of Information Act Officers, who should be contacted to request records held by those offices: